 Screening saves lives

-Lower your risk of developing cancer or catch it early through New Brunswick cancer screening programs.
+Learn how to lower your risk of developing cancer and how to find it early through screening programs.

 If you have any questions about cancer screening, call 1-844-777-3443.

-Getting screened is important to lowering your risk of cancer.
-It can prevent cancer or catch it in its earliest stages, allowing more treatment options and a better chance of recovery.
+Getting screened is important for lowering your risk of cancer.
+It can prevent cancer or find it in its earliest stages, allowing more treatment options and a better chance of recovery.

 Screening is the early detection of cancer or pre-cancerous conditions in people who do not have symptoms of cancer.
-In Canada, evidence supports population-based cancer screening programs for three types of cancers: breastcervical and colon.
+Evidence supports population-based cancer screening programs for three types of cancers: breast, cervical and colon.

 Around half of cancer cases and deaths can be prevented by making healthier life choices and participating in screening programs.
-Healthier life choices can include cutting back on red meat, processed foods and alcohol, quitting smoking and becoming more physically active.
+Healthier life choices can include eating a balanced diet, limiting alcohol consumption, quitting smoking and becoming more physically active.

 Cancer screening programs